Learn-Write-Repeat/Open-contributions/Trivedh_Python_Functions.md

  print(result1,result2)

  <h2>Function Arguments</h2>
- Arguments are used to feed nformation to the functions i.e to pass the information.
+ Arguments are used to feed information to the functions i.e to pass the information.
 Any number of arguments can be passed.
 They are declared inside the parenthesis after the function name.
  <h3>Example:</h3>
   def add(x,y):<br>
   &nbsp;&nbsp;c=x+y<br>